gbrunner/adv-programming-for-gis-and-rs/Week 11/README.md

 Following from the leaflet tutorial, [let's add some features in GeoJSON format](https://leafletjs.com/examples/geojson/).

 ### Reading GeoJSON and Using it
+1. Use the Boston GeoJSON example here. https://gbrunner.github.io/Advanced_Python_for_GIS_and_RS/Week%2011/boston_heatmap.html
+2. Use the Chicago ZIPs example too to show polygons. https://gbrunner.github.io/Advanced_Python_for_GIS_and_RS/Week%2011/chicago_zips.html

 ### Powerful, fun capabilities of Leaflet

+#### Leaflet Heatmap
+Who doesn't like a *heatmap*?

+Ever wonder how that works?

+Demonstrate the Boston Heatmap example.

 #### Leaflet Clustermap

-#### Leaflet Heatmap
+Clustermaps are fun too!

+Demonstrate the Boston Clustermap too. https://gbrunner.github.io/Advanced_Python_for_GIS_and_RS/Week%2011/boston_cluster.html

 ## Classwork Problems
 1. Create a Leaflet map of 5 resturants that you'd like to go to in St. Louis.
 Include popups!
 2. Create a Leaflet showing the St. Louis Crime points from the GeoJSON found [here]()
-3. **Challange** Create a Leaflet heatmap from the crime points GeoJSON that you used above.
+3. **Challenge** Create a Leaflet heatmap from the crime points GeoJSON that you used above.
-4. **Challange** Create a Leaflet cluster map from the crime points GeoJSON that you used above.
+4. **Challenge** Create a Leaflet cluster map from the crime points GeoJSON that you used above.

 ## Homework
 1. Complete the classwork problems and submit them.
 If #1 and #2 were easy, please try to do #3 and\or #4.